LJacobDev/ljacobdev.github.io/README.md

 ## Work done while following guided lessons

-This section points to several repos made while taking courses on various technologies like Vue.js.
+This section points to repos made while taking courses on various technologies like Vue.js.
 In this section, the code is from working through a guided course that was helped along by examples from the instructor, but in this case, if you see something posted on here, it means that I also fully understand the code and design behind it and can answer any questions about it.

 These examples are mostly intented as learning about framework features, so some important things (like error handling, unit tests, or building out more than the basic idea) aren't going to be seen as much in these examples.